Only when we have no mind on things and no things in our mind we become available.

 Sometimes, people hide their hearts because they were taught that being “strong” (a fancy word for small) was the only way to be loved.
 When they see you shining and open, it hurts them—not because of who you are, but because you are the freedom they haven't allowed themselves to have yet.
 Observe and feel the walls they built to survive, but don't let those walls become your prison, too.
 Your openness is not a burden; it is your gift.
 Remember that you were small too when you gave generously in order to be loved out of fear; instead, please give generously and be loved.
 Your walls are crumbling and becoming ruins.

 Sometimes we get closer to a version of someone that is actually just a mirror of our own unhealed parts.
-We look at them and see the potential we wish we had or the innocence we think we lost.
+We look at them and see the potential we wish we had, the potential we wish the other person had, or perhaps the innocence we think we lost.
 That is not a mistake—it’s just a way our hearts try to find their way home.
 You don't need to feel ashamed of whom you got close to or why.
 Every person we are drawn to might be a pointer, showing us where we are still waiting to grow.
 There is wisdom everywhere, waiting for us to create it.
 Be kind to the version of you that didn't know the things you know now.
 Be compassionate and attentive; you learned that lesson years ago, but it’s still a good one.

 Empathy is the vast, open sky.
 It doesn't need to agree with the weather to acknowledge that it’s raining.
 It doesn't ask, "What would I do?”
 It asks, "What is it like to be you?”, “Where does what makes you you come from?”
 The key is compassionate curiosity, and you have too many questions.